The Smart Oven Pro is near the top end of the Breville countertop range of countertop ovens and toaster ovens in terms of price and functions.

 Breville Smart Oven Pro Interior, Credit: NewKitchenLife.com

 The Breville Smart Oven Pro includes a lot of accessories, at least compared with other countertop ovens.
-Included is a 12 inch by 12-inch baking pan, a broil pan (also measuring 12″ by 12″), and a 13″ diameter pizza pan, as well as a built-in crumb tray and wire racks.
+Included are a 12-inch by 12-inch baking pan, a broiling pan (also measuring 12″ by 12″), and a 13″ diameter pizza pan, as well as a built-in crumb tray and wire racks.

 The optional bamboo cutting board is a nice feature that fits on top of the oven and is a very smart use of space.

 People really like their Breville Smart Oven Pro and are really enthusiastic about it.
 We recommend it as a very functional countertop oven for the price with nice design features and built-in elements, including Breville’s Element IQ™ system.

 The standard warranty provided by Breville is too short (1 year), small appliances can fail in the first year or two that you own, so you need a longer warranty to protect you.
 We recommend buying an extended warranty to cover you for as long as possible.
 You can see warranty options as well as the latest pricing for the Breville Smart Oven Pro below.